bsccf/Uni-notes/SESA1015/Flight mechanics/Flight mechanics 7/steady climbing flight.md

 \therefore \theta &= \sin^{-1}\left(\frac{T\cos\gamma-D}{W}\right)
 \end{align*}$$

-Note that this equation only works for slow rates of ascent and
+Note that this equation only works for slow rates of ascent and very shallow angles as it assumes that $\rho$ and such are constant, so it's not very useful outside of approximation.